bobbingwide/oik-types/readme.txt

 5. Taxonomies to types relationships

 == Upgrade Notice ==
-= 2.4.2 =
+= 2.4.3 =
-Update for a fix for when Categories are attached to CPTs
+Update for a fix for when the post_type query parameter is an array

 == Changelog ==
-= 2.4.2 =
+= 2.4.3 =
-* Changed: Support PHP 8.3 #28
-* Fixed: Set post type as string when specifically identified. #30
+* Fixed: Avoid Warning when post_type query parm is an array #29
-* Tested: With WordPress 6.6.1 and WordPress Multisite
+* Tested: With WordPress 6.7.1 and WordPress Multisite
 * Tested: With PHP 8.3
 * Tested: With PHPUnit 9.6